plackyhacker/plackyhacker.github.io/kernel/hevd.md

 Notice that when we run the exploit in our target lab, our breakpoint is hit.
 When we examine the two QWORDs pointed to by `rbx` we see our test buffer.
 This means we control what is executed by `call qword ptr [rbx+8]`.

 ## Type Confusion

 ## Next Steps

-In the next post we will attempt to direct execution to some malicious shellcode to escalate our privileges.
+In the next post we will attempt to direct execution to malicious shellcode we control to escalate our privileges.
 To do this we need to overcome some Windows exploit mitigations, such as **SMEP**, **kASLR**, and **DEP**.

 [Home](https://plackyhacker.github.io) : [Part 2](https://plackyhacker.github.io/kernel/hevd-2) : [Part 3](https://plackyhacker.github.io/kernel/hevd-2)